KzcDuD/LearnTorch/15. Saving and Loading Models/Note.md

-# Save amd load model
+# Save and load model

 ## Save